 Understanding Your CP75D Notice

-We’re auditing your tax return and we need documentation to verify the income and withholding you reported on your tax return.
-This may affect your eligibility for the Earned Income Credit (EIC), dependent exemption(s) and other refundable credits that you claimed.
+This notice tells you we're auditing your tax return and need documentation to verify the income and withholding you reported on your tax return.
+This may affect your eligibility for the Earned Income Tax Credit (EITC), dependent exemption(s) and other refundable credits you claimed.
 We are holding your refund pending the results of the audit.

 - Read the notice and the enclosed forms carefully.
 They explain the information you must send to us.

 - Provide copies of supporting documentation to verify the items we're auditing.